DGSNA: Dynamic Generative Scene-based Noise Addition method: Methodology

 \section{Methodology}

 A comprehensive overview of the DGSNA is provided in Figure \ref{fig2}.
-In the DGSI component, the text description of the target scene is integrated into the BET prompt framework.
-This process generates a BET prompt that is subsequently fed into generative chat models to dynamically generate \textbf{scene-based information}.
-Within the SNAS component, the process is initiated by generating \textbf{scene-based noise} through TTA systems based on the types of scene-based noise identified in the scene-based information.
+In the DGSI module, the text description of the target scene is integrated into the BET prompt framework.
+This process generates a BET prompt that is subsequently fed into generative LLM models to dynamically generate scene-based information.
+Within the SNAS module, the process is initiated by generating scene-based noise through TFD-based TTA models based on the types of scene-based noise identified in the scene-based information.
 Subsequently, RIR filters are used to combine this scene-based noise with the scene-based information and the original speech, thus providing comprehensive scene-based speech.